No need to break the bank to fulfil your Nat Geo safari dreams.

 There are limited touristic things to see, but do take a walk around the historic Old Town and UNESCO Fort Jesus.

-I organised my first custom Safari Tour with Alex from Alexandra Africa Safaris upon recommendation from my hostel owner and was impressed by his service.
+I organised my first custom Safari Tour with Alex from Alexandra Africa Safaris upon recommendation from my hostel owner, and was impressed by the service.
 Alex was super professional, and even travelled down to the hostel to finalise plans with me.
 As I wanted to visit Amboseli National Park (more on that later) with a drop off at Nairobi, the custom tour was a little more expensive than their standard return tours to Mombasa.
-That said, it was still competitively priced compared to other local operators (I enquired with 3 other agencies).
+That said, it was still competitively priced compared to other local operators (I enquired with three other agencies).

 *Pro-tip: If you’re staying in a hostel, make friends and convince other travellers to join you for a better rate!